Who does the Geisinger Vendor Policy and Procedure apply to?

 What is the definition of a clinical vendor?

 Clinical vendors are considered to be any vendors that will be in a patient care area and/or procedural area.
 Patient care areas include, but are not limited to, inpatient care units, outpatient treatment areas, surgical suites (both inpatient and outpatient), cardiac catheterization laboratories, electrophysiology lab, special procedure areas or any other area where vendors would have direct patient contact.
-Above information can be found in Vendor Policy and Procedure: Section IV.
+Above information can be found in Vendor Policy and Procedure: Section II.

 What is the definition of a non-clinical vendor?